SRSG-Workshops/spreadsheets/_episodes/03-dates-as-data.md

 > ## Exercise - regional date formats
 >
-> Look at the tab "dates" in the messy data spreadsheet you used in previous exercises.
+> Look at the tab 'dates' in the messy data spreadsheet you used in previous exercises.
 > It contains the copy the 'plot 3' table from the '2014' tab (this is the table that contains the problematic dates).
 > You will notice that there are years missing from the "Date collected" column.
 Just by looking at the entered dates,
 > can you figure out the date format that was used?